 This exam focus covers Exam Connection within The Economic Boom for GCSE History.
-Revise The Economic Boom in America 1920-1973 for GCSE History with 10 exam-style questions and 9 flashcards.
-This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
-It is section 10 of 12 in this topic.
+Revise The Economic Boom in America 1920-1973 for GCSE History with 12 exam-style questions and 16 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 11 of 13 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position